PTC-Education/Gaze-Tracking-Demos/README.md

 Once the data have been harvested, many forms of analysis can be performed to quantify what kinds of interactions user's are having with the elements of an AR experience.
 A brief screen recording showing a sample interaction and the accompanying analysis is included below:

+*Charts like the one shown in this video can be used to analyze how users interact with an AR experience.*

 [![Board of Colorful Labels Demo Video](https://img.youtube.com/vi/QF1vHx24uEY/0.jpg)](https://www.youtube.com/watch?v=QF1vHx24uEY)

 The "Board of Colorful Labels Demo" experience can be downloaded [here](https://github.com/PTC-Education/Gaze-Tracking-Demos/raw/main/AR%20Experience%20Files/Board_of_Colorful_Labels.zip) or viewed with the [ThingMark](#thingmark-for-viewing-ar-experiences) above.

 ### Ring of Colorful Labels Demo

-Basically a repeat of the "Board of Colorful Labels Demo", but with a different layout for the labels.
+The last example is fundamentally a twin of the "Board of Colorful Labels Demo", but with a different layout for the labels.
+Instead of being arranged as a flat billboard, the 10 3D labels form a ring around the experience's origin.
+This new layout serves as another demonstration for how experiements could be set up for quantification with gaze tracking.
+A brief screen recording of this AR experience is included below:

+*Many data point about the user's gaze are logged into a ThingWorx data table.
+This AR experience serves as a sample environment for harvesting gaze data.*

 [![Ring of Colorful Labels Demo Video](https://img.youtube.com/vi/eX7HjJLnazs/0.jpg)](https://www.youtube.com/watch?v=eX7HjJLnazs)